kencx/source/content/til/2025-02-19-auto-roll-deployment-with-helm.md

 ---
-title: "Automatically roll deployment With Helm"
+title: "How to auto roll deployments With Helm"
 date: 2025-02-19
 lastmod: 2025-02-19
 draft: false